-Researching, Rehearsing and Repeat, know that one of the main reasons behind public speaking fear challenges is the fact that you don’t feel confident in your expertize on the topic you’re presenting.
-By Researching, Rehearsing and Repeating enough you make sure you have enough material to cover in your speech and that you are familiarized with the concepts and confident enough to deliver it.
+Researching, Rehearsing, and Repeat, know that one of the main reasons behind public speaking fear challenges is the fact that you don’t feel confident in your expertise on the topic you’re presenting.
+By Researching, Rehearsing, and Repeating enough you make sure you have enough material to cover in your speech and that you are familiarized with the concepts and confident enough to deliver them.

 Speak Slowly and Use Gestures – I find it to be quite soothing for me to use my hands to go along with what I am saying.
 I am a fast talker by the way.

 Keep Looking at your Audience – if you are afraid to look at your audience in the eye, then start off by looking at their foreheads, without you noticing you will get comfortable at looking them in the eye.

 Interact with your Audience – you can get some time to deal with your anxiety by allowing your audience to participate, ask them questions, ask for their experiences in the topic and then comment on top of it with your experience and knowledge.